1jour1vin

 Wine rated (2024 guide) 93/100

-A solid, structured red with a hint of spice.
-Aromas of cherry, blackcurrant, sweet spices, and Mediterranean herbs.
+A robust, well-structured red with a hint of spice.
+Aromas of cherry, blackcurrant, mild spices, and Mediterranean herbs.
 Full-bodied with fine, firm tannins.
-Lively with a bright core of succulent red berries and a fresh, tangy finish.
+Lively, with a vibrant core of succulent red berries and a fresh, zesty finish.
 Made from biodynamically grown grapes certified by Demeter.
-Enjoy now or cellar.
+Enjoy now or celller.

 Jeb Dunnuck